aalopez23/aalopez23/README.md

 <h2 align="center">Hi there! 👋 I'm Antonio </h2>

-I'm a third year co-op student at the University of Toronto with a passion for software engineering.
-I'm pursuing an HBSc with a Specialist in Computer Science (ASIP co-op) and Major in Cognitive Science, graduating class of 2026.
+I'm a recent graduate from the University of California, San Diego with a passion for software/cloud engineering.
+I'm finished my education with a degree in Computer Science and Mathematics, graduating class of 2025.

 I'm experienced in full-stack web development - particularly with Typescript and Python.
 React is my frontend tool of choice and I've worked in backend with Node, Java, C#, Python, and more.